St. Vincent de Paul Society Conference - Holy Spirit Catholic Church

 Why We Do What We Do

-Holy Spirit Catholic Community Conference of the St. Vincent de Paul Society formed in 2012.
+Holy Spirit Catholic Church Conference of the St. Vincent de Paul Society formed in 2012.
 The numbers through September 2019 tell the story of its impact:

 - Served over 159 clients.